duderstadt-lab/mars-docs/tutorials/scripting.md

   _Skill level: Advanced._ Learn advanced approaches to filter, collect, and report characteristics of MoleculeArchive records.
 * [MarsTable tutorial](marstable)
   _Skill level: Intermediate._ Learn how to use scripts to build and edit a fully customizable MarsTable.

+Please visit the [Mars Java docs](https://duderstadt-lab.github.io/mars-core/javadoc/) for more background information about all classes and individual commands.